As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where to Find Geodes in East Texas?

-East Texas is not as rich as its central parts regarding geodes.
-However, a couple of locations here are worth searching into; ensure you have the proper equipment!
+East Texas may not be as rich in geodes as its central parts, but there are a few locations worth exploring.
+Just make sure you have the proper equipment!

-In East Texas, you might find geodes in the national forests near Louisiana, but you have to ensure you have permission to collect them.
-Visit Sabine National Forest, Angelina National Forest, Davy Crockett National Forest, or Sam Houston National Forest.
-Mount Vernon or Mount Pleasant is also worth a shot.
+In East Texas, you might find geodes in the national forests near Louisiana, but you must have permission to collect them.
+Check out Sabine National Forest, Angelina National Forest, Davy Crockett National Forest, and Sam Houston National Forest.
+Mount Vernon and Mount Pleasant are also worth a shot.

-If you visit Dallas, you might find geodes in counties and towns, such as Greenville, Blue Ridge, Emory, Oak Ridge, Salesville near Mineral Wells, or Greenwood.
+If you’re visiting Dallas, you might find geodes in surrounding counties and towns such as Greenville, Blue Ridge, Emory, Oak Ridge, Salesville near Mineral Wells, or Greenwood.

-Creeks and rivers are always worth exploring regarding geodes; you might find more than you bargained for in these areas.
+Creeks and rivers are always worth exploring for geodes; you might find more than you bargained for in these areas.
 Just ensure the lands aren’t privately owned; if they are, get permission first.

-If you are interested in checking out the best rockhounding book about rockhounding in Texas, you can find it by clicking here (Amazon link).
+If you are interested in checking out the best rockhounding book about rockhounding in Texas, you can find it here (Amazon link).

 Conclusion